 Dr. Robinson Fayek has given over 70 invited presentations, published over 80 refereed journal papers, contributed over 10 book chapters, presented over 80 conference papers, and produced hundreds of technical reports and posters.
 Four of Dr. Robinson Fayek’s scholarly works have received the Stephen G. Revay Award (2014, 2012–2013, 2010–2011, and 2004–2005), which is given for the best paper published in the Canadian Journal of Civil Engineering in areas of construction engineering, construction management, or project management.

-In addition, Dr. Robinson Fayek is the editor of a groundbreaking textbook that will be published in October 2018: she has curated a representative selection of chapters on fuzzy hybrid computing in the field of construction engineering and management.
+In addition, Dr. Robinson Fayek is the editor of a groundbreaking textbook, published in October 2018 by Emerald Publishing, called Fuzzy Hybrid Computing in Construction Engineering and Management: Theory and Applications.
+As editor, Dr. Robinson Fayek brought together chapters from 32 researchers from 11 different countries, covering a wide cross section of the latest theories and uses of fuzzy hybrid techniques in the field of construction engineering and management.
 This guide for students, researchers, and practitioners discusses basic theory related to fuzzy logic and fuzzy hybrid computing, their application in a range of practical construction problems, and emerging and future research trends.